Early Childhood Policies

 Acceptance of Children

-Our program accepts children who are 3 or 4 years old as of October 1st of the current school year.
+- are 3 or 4 years old as of October 1st of the current school year.

 Arrival and Departure

-Families must notify the center when an emergency prevents them from picking a child up on time.
-In the case of an emergency, families are asked to make arrangements for someone else to pick up the child at school.
-For your child's protection, your child will only be released to those who are either listed on the child’s emergency card and are at least 18 years of age.
-Teachers will ask the adult for photo identification prior to releasing the child.
+- In the case of an emergency, families are asked to make arrangements for someone else to pick up the child at school.
+Your child will only be released to individuals listed on the child’s emergency card and are at least 18 years of age.

 Attendance

-We understand that children do get sick.
-The following attendance policies must be followed in order for your child to participate in the Thompson Early Childhood Program:
+Attendance Policies must be followed in order for your child to participate in the Thompson Early Childhood Program:

 - All children are expected to attend regularly.